-While the BCC convened twice during 2021, regular consultations by telephone and email have taken place to assess and discuss credit extensions as well as relevant market developments.
-Loans in excess of the threshold amount of 1,500 of both Retail and Corporate clients were discussed, in addition to credit in general and specific risks related therewith.
+While the BCC convened twice during 2022, regular consultations by telephone and email have taken place to assess and discuss credit extensions as well as relevant market developments.
+Loans in excess of the threshold amount of 2,000 of both Retail and Corporate clients were discussed, in addition to credit in general and specific risks related therewith.

-2.4 NOMINATION AND REMUNERATION COMMITTEE (N&RC)
+2.4 Nomination and Remuneration Committee (N&RC)

-The N&RC is responsible for the review of the performance of the Managing Directors and compliance with the performance targets.
+The N&RC is responsible for the performance assessment of the Managing Directors including realization of performance targets.
 The committee also prepares recommendations regarding the Supervisory Board member profiles and Management Board member profiles when applicable.